Paul Gibson (politician): Campaign against topless bathing

 In December 2008, Gibson vowed to support a proposal by Rev Fred Nile, a conservative member of the Legislative Council, to ban topless bathing by women on New South Wales beaches.
 Gibson claimed that topless women on beaches made the public feel uncomfortable.
 "If you're on the beach do you want somebody with big knockers next to you when you're there with the kids," he said.

 Alleged assault at McDonald's

 In June 2010, it was reported that Gibson was the victim of an alleged assault at McDonald's restaurant car park in Thornleigh.
 Gibson claimed that he was physically assaulted after arguing with Mario Norman.
-The argument arose after Norman alleged that Gibson ran over Norman's foot whilst Gibson was parking his four-wheel-drive car.
+The argument arose after Norman alleged that Gibson ran over Norman's foot while Gibson was parking his four-wheel-drive car.
 Gibson referred the matter to NSW Police who charged Norman with assault.
 Norman has pleaded not guilty to the assault charges with the matter due to be heard in court on 15 December 2010.